ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Results and Discussion

 \subsection{Lid-driven cavity flow}

-Lid-driven cavity flow is a classic benchmark problem in fluid dynamics, consisting of a closed cavity in which the flow is driven by the motion of the top lid~\cite{reddy2022finite}.
-In this study, we consider a two-dimensional cavity with parametrized geometries and varying Reynolds numbers.
-As shown in Fig.~\ref{Fig_lid_setup}(a), the cavity geometry is defined on an $L \times D$ rectangular domain, trimmed by two triangular cutouts at the bottom corners parametrized by $d_L$ and $d_R$.
-The flow is driven by the motion of the top lid, which moves at a constant non-dimensional velocity $(u,v)=(1,0)$.
+Lid-driven cavity flow is a classic benchmark in fluid dynamics, consisting of a closed cavity in which the flow is driven by the motion of the top lid~\cite{reddy2022finite}.
+Here we consider a two-dimensional cavity with parameterized geometries and varying Reynolds numbers.
+As shown in Fig.~\ref{Fig_lid_setup}(a), the cavity geometry is defined on an $L \times D$ rectangular domain trimmed by two triangular cutouts at the bottom corners, parameterized by $d_L$ and $d_R$.
+The flow is driven by the top lid, which moves at the constant non-dimensional velocity $(u,v)=(1,0)$.
 The lid width is fixed at $L=1$, while the remaining geometric parameters $(D, d_L, d_R) \in [0.5,2] \times [0,1] \times [0,1]$ are varied to generate a family of cavity shapes.
 When $d_L + d_R < 1$, the resulting domain has a trapezoidal shape, whereas for $d_L + d_R \geq 1$, the domain becomes triangular.
 The Reynolds number is varied in the range $100 \leq \mathrm{Re} \leq 1000$.
 The flow fields are simulated using OpenFOAM\textsuperscript{\textregistered}, solving the non-dimensional incompressible Navier–Stokes equations.
 The resulting velocity components $(u,v)$ and pressure field $p$ provide the high-fidelity solutions used to train the models and assess their predictive performance.

 The learned operator for the following lid-driven cavity flow problem, taking the cross-attention ArGEnT as an example, is therefore defined as

 where $\pmb{\mu} =(Re,)$ is the Reynolds number.
 The definition of $\tilde{\mathbf{x}}$ and $\Omega$ follows Eqs. \eqref{eq_ArGEnT_trunk} and \eqref{eq_ArGEnT}.